SpeedoMacMuffin/FileServer/README.md

 This project was inspired by the Open-Source Project [PirateBox](https://piratebox.cc/).

-This is an Open-Source Project, feel free to contribute to this project!
+This is an Open-Source Project, feel free to contribute!

 ## 2. Linked Repositories